-I bought this Innova Swing 1 inflatable kayak in July, 2015, but the maiden voyage and shakedown cruise took place on Sunday, May 1, 2016, on Folsom Lake.
+I bought this Innova Swing 1 inflatable kayak in July, 2015, but 1st cruise was May 1, 2016, on Folsom Lake.

 Here’s everything that comes with the kit, which cost $724USD from AirKayaks.com: boat, 4-part Cannon double-paddle, AirKayaks.com foot pump, 2 aluminum alloy cockpit braces, spray skirt and detachable skeg.